Santa Fe Lawyer

 What happens in New Mexico when a Judgment is entered against you?

-The Plaintiff may file a Petition for Writ of Garnishment.
+The Plaintiff may file an Application for Writ of Garnishment.
 You can assert exemptions for certain property (including but not limited to social security income, pensions and homestead equity of up to $60,000) protected by state and federal laws by your prompt filing of a timely pleading with the Court.

 Your paycheck is subject to garnishment depending on how much you earn.
-The Plaintiff will send the Petition for Writ of Garnishment to your employer.
+The Plaintiff will send a Writ of Garnishment to your employer.
 25% of the disposable income from your paychecks may be garnished, or a smaller percentage if your income is low, or none at all if your income is less than federal minimum wage.